Strings Programme

 Programme Structure

-All students work within dedicated studios and receive:
+All students receive:

 Two private lessons per week